Aerolab/subtle-animations/README.md

 .midnightHeader.pink { color: #ffc0cb; }
 ```

 Last but not least, we need to include the necessary libraries.
-We’ll add two libraries right before the end of the </body>: **jQuery** and **Midnight.js** (they are included in the project files inside the js folder):
+We’ll add two libraries right before the end of the body: **jQuery** and **Midnight.js** (they are included in the project files inside the js folder):

 ```html
 <script src="js/jquery-1.11.1.min.js"></script>